openpgn/openpgn/README.md

 # OpenPGN

-OpenPGN is open-source, light-weight PGN parser, written in C99.
+OpenPGN is single-pass, zero-copy PGN parser, written in C99.

 > [!NOTE]
 > PGN is an abbreviation for Portable Game Notation, a standard plain text format for recording chess games